Feast Day: September 20th

 Hymn of Praise by Saint Nikolai Velimerovich: Eustathios, a wonder among generals, gave his life for the Living Lord.
 Authority and glory and royal honour he discarded as refuse and chaff, for the sake of Christ, the Immortal King, for the sake of True Eternal Life.
 When the Voice of Jesus greeted him, he was infused with ardent love for Christ the All-Glorious God, the All-Glorious Lover of Mankind.
 That Voice remained deep in his Soul, and the world could not drown it out; and the radiant Cross which the general saw, never left his Soul.
 The Cross gave him wondrous fearlessness.
 The Cross saved him from the enemy’s power, and saved his spouse, faithful as a rock, and his children, heroic and virtuous.
 Eustathios gave his body over to the fire, and his blessed spirit to the Lord.
 O Eustathios, glorious Martyr, invincible soldier of Christ, help and strengthen the Church of God that the malicious demon not slander it.
 Let the Church shine as a star, and Glorify her Sun, Christ.

 The Voice replied, “I am Jesus Christ, Whom you do not know, yet you honour Me by your good deeds.
 I have appeared here on this creature for your sake, to capture you in the net of My love for mankind.
 It is not fitting that one as righteous as you should worship idols and not know the Truth.
 It was to save mankind that I came into the world.”

-The Lord Himself foretold his impending tribulations: “Eustathius, you shall suffer many misfortunes, as did Job, but in the end you will conquer the devil.”
+The Lord Himself foretold his impending tribulations: “Eustathios, you shall suffer many misfortunes, as did Job, but in the end you will conquer the devil.”

-After enduring many years apart, the whole family were reunited.
+After living with the difficulty of spending many years apart, the whole family were finally reunited.